 Prayer tables are clearly visible and accessible within areas of our schools and there is one in each classroom.
-Liturgical colours are used for any cloth or drape, e.g. purple during Advent and Lent, white during the Easter season and green for ordinary time.
-Prayer tables often include something which reflects the topic e.g. baptismal candle, advent wreath, palm cross during Lent and / or other appropriate objects eg. a cross, crucifix or statue.
-They also contain a class candle and a bible or religious storybook, open at a relevant page.
+Liturgical colours are used for any cloth or drape, e.g. purple during Advent and Lent, white during the Easter season, green for Ordinary Time.
+Prayer tables often include something which reflects the topic e.g. baptismal candle, advent wreath, palm cross during Lent and/or other appropriate objects e.g. a cross, crucifix, or statue.
+They also contain a candle (battery LED) and a Bible or religious storybook, open at a relevant page.